cicdteam/run-EC2-quicly/README.md

-# Run and destroy EC2 instance quicly
+# Run and destroy EC2 instance quickly

-Script used to quicly create AWS VPC and launch there instance.
+Script used to quickly create AWS VPC and launch there instance.
 Perfect when you need start temporary Instance for tests or some work.

 ### Usage